Clothing Photography: How to Photograph Clothes for Your Online Store

 Clothing photography comes down to three decisions: the shooting method that fits your brand and budget (flat lay, ghost mannequin, or on-model), a lighting setup that renders fabric accurately and consistently, and a documented process you can recreate every time.

 The single biggest predictor of a professional-looking catalog isn't camera quality or lighting investment — it's consistency.
 Every garment in your store should look like it belongs in the same session.
+If you're scaling a fashion brand past a few dozen SKUs, our apparel photography guide covers the operational playbook for keeping hundreds of garments visually cohesive, and our product photography pricing guide breaks down when DIY stops being cheaper than outsourcing.

 Ready to make your entire clothing catalog consistent?
 Join the FrameOnce waitlist and be among the first 500 users to get double credits at launch.